 Come and view the work of David Warther, a fifth generation carver of Swiss heritage, who is continuing his family's carving legacy in the center of Ohio's beautiful Amish country.

 David Warther Carvings is a leading Ohio attraction located in the center of Ohio's Amish community.
-The exhibit features nearly 90 carvings made by David Warther, a 5th generation carver of Swiss heritage who works daily in his on-site workshop where he regularly demonstrates carving techniques and tools including his hand filing and sanding method of making the ivory rigging lines.
+The exhibit features over 90 carvings made by David Warther, a 5th generation carver of Swiss heritage who works daily in his on-site workshop where he regularly demonstrates carving techniques and tools including his hand filing and sanding method of making the ivory rigging lines.
 The carvings created by Warther depict the "History of the Ship" from 1st Dynasty Egypt to the present day.
-Our carver purchases old legal estate elephant tusks and is knowledgeable of the laws and regulations regarding the buying and selling of legal pre-ban elephant ....Read More →
+Our carver works with old legal estate elephant tusks that are donated to the museum from estate collections in the United States.
+Created in miniature ....Read More →

 Just arrived in the fall of 2019 !
 David's pocketknives are available at www.wartherknives.com or via the link seen below.
 All proceeds (100% of the sales price) go to the museum to help support the work we are doing here as an educational and inspirational exhibit that is open for the benefit of the visiting public.View WartherKnives.com